Jhansen19/Airline_Predictions/README.md

 This project was built for Big Data Access and Management course at Indiana University.
 The purpose of the project was to implement a portion of a data pipeline from ingesting through to transformation techniques and dropping into gold container on the datalake.

 I had not built a data pipeline before so this was a difficult project to implement and had a high learning curve.
+The main deliverable was the Final Project Report.
+I also add the Documentation Guide that shows additional screenshots of what services were used and how they were implemented.

 ### Where to find reports and files:
 Final project report here: https://github.com/Jhansen19/Airline_Predictions/blob/main/Final%20Project%20-%20Report.pdf